 Patient centricity is driving change across all areas of healthcare.
 Ensuring AI and data science can deliver the outcomes expected will be key at a program and project level.
-In this section we look at real examples of where AI and data science are delivering impact in three major areas - including several that Tessella or its parent company Altran were involved in - and assess how we can help AI move from a technology trigger to a real force for productivity.
+In this section, we will look at real examples of where AI and data science are delivering impact in three major areas - including several that Capgemini Engineering was involved in - and assess how we can help AI move from a technology trigger to a real force for productivity.